talhahaziz/multinational-retail-data-centralisation/README.md

 ## Milestone 2 (Task - 1,2 & 3)

 - Set up a database 'sales_data' within pgadmin4.
 I will use this database to store company information that I extract from various sources.
+These include a CSV file, an APO and an S3 bucket.

 - Initialised the three classes which will be used to clean, extract and connect the data